Piarco International Airport: History

 In 1942 it was also used by both the United States Army Air Forces Sixth Air Force and United States Navy air squadrons.
 The airport was used both as a transport airfield and also for anti submarine patrol flights over the south Caribbean.
-It was returned to civil control after the war ended.

 In World War II the United States Army Air Forces Sixth Air Force stationed the following units at the airport performing anti submarine patrols: